 Section 206 provides that reasonable notice must be given before revocation or renunciation of the agency.
-Otherwise the damage thereby resulting to the principal or the agent must be made good to the one by the other.
+Otherwise, the damage thereby resulting to the principal or the agent, as the case may be must be made good to the one by the other.